 Nobody likes bad breath but the good news is that it always has a cause and therefore can usually be cured.
-The first question is to understand why.
+The first step is to understand what causes bad breath.

 Some common causes of bad breath are: